pyscal/pyscal/docs/source/index.rst

    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-pyscal- python Structural Environment Calculator
+pyscal- A python module for structural analysis of atomic environments
 ================================================

 .. image:: https://travis-ci.com/srmnitc/pyscal.svg?branch=master